alexch/codelikethis/public/lessons/learn_to_code_with_javascript/computers.md

 # What is a computer?

-* A smart box
+* A calculating machine
   * desktop
   * laptop
   * cell phone
   * smart phone
   * thermostat

-# The Universal Machine

-* A computer can do anything
-  * (at least on the inside)
-* This can be intimidating!
-* But the basic rules are simple
+  * credit card
+  * hotel room door

 # The Terminal